rayaso-0/rayaso-0/README.md

+## WELCOME !!
 - 👋 Hi, I’m @rayaso-0 | AKA Kristoef B. | Currently a student at University of North Carolina at Charlotte majoring in Computer Science with a concentration of Systems and Networks.

 - 🌱 I’m currently learning Python, Javascript, and Java.
 I plan on learning everything regarding Full Stack.
-(In the middle of progressing through The Odin Project)
+(In the middle of progressing through the [freecodecamp.org](https://www.freecodecamp.org/learn) curriculum.)

 - 📫 You can reach me through on my personal email: "kristoef.barr3945@gmail.com" | You can also reach out through my LinkedIn profile: "www.linkedin.com/in/kristoefb" (Still a WIP so please bear with me) | Please be sure to specify that you found me through GitHub!